Code-Institute-Submissions/overlay-test/README.md

 I wanted to create a test that was closer to the type of test you would get from an optical professional.
 This test does not replace testing done by Optical professionals but may prove a useful tool for users who do not often see an Optometrist or users who may not have considered getting tested.

+ The test is designed to be taken on a laptop or desktop; this is because usually visual stress occurs when reading longer passages of test.
+We want to mimic the work, school, and study environment in the test.
+Although some individuals do study from their phones this is not the norm.

 ## Index – Table of Contents